Mangrove vireo: Taxonomy

+The subspecies V. p. approximans has sometimes been considered as a separate species, the Providencia vireo.

 Description

 A drab olive or olive-grey bird, the mangrove vireo has yellow lores and two white wing bars.
 Sexes are similar.
 It is approximately 10 cm long.
 There are two disjunct populations of this vireo: Caribbean and Pacific.
 The Caribbean population has both yellow and grey colour phases, while the Pacific population has no colour phases.